magicmouse/beads-examples/Example - Tolkien SDK/README.md

 ```
 name=hobbit		-- match any books that have hobbit somewhere (liberal method)
 name=^hobbit	-- match books that start with "hobbit"
-name=hobbit$	-- match books that ends with "hobbit"
+name=hobbit$	-- match books that end with "hobbit"
 name=^hobbit$	-- match books with a name that exactly matches "hobbit"
 ```

 The return value is an array of `book` records as before.
-Note that since the the book is called "The Hobbit", the search for `name=hobbit` will work, but a search for `name=^hobbit` will not work, because the book title begins "The Hobbit".
-Note that all string matches are case insensitive
+Note that since one of the books is named "The Hobbit", the search for `name=hobbit` will work, but a search for `name=^hobbit` will not work, because the book title begins "The Hobbit".
+All string matches are case insensitive for user convenience.

 ### Get a list of all the movies